Smiley-McSmiles/ovpn-manager/README.md

 ### What is supported:
 - GNU/Linux Systems with
-  - SystemD or Runit
+  - SystemD, Runit, or OpenRC
   - SELinux or Apparmour

 ### What will be supported:
 - BSD systems
-- OpenRC init system
 - s6 init system

 ## INSTALL/UPDATE INSTRUCTIONS